aRandomGithubUser/msgfilter/README.md

 ## Self Hosting

+1. Install `gcc`
-1. Clone this repository
+2. Clone this repository
-2. Make sure you have rust installed (If not go [here](https://rustup.rs) to install)
+3. Make sure you have rust installed (If not go [here](https://rustup.rs) to install)
-3. `cd` into repository
+4. `cd` into repository
-4. Create a `config.json` in the root of the repository
+5. Create a `config.json` in the root of the repository
 ```js
   {
    "token": "<YOUR BOT TOKEN HERE>",